ErlendHaa/dlisio/python/docs/lis/api.rst

     File Trailer Logical Record (FTLR)

     The FTLR is an optional last record of a Logical File.
-It's identical to the :class:`dlisio.core.file_header` with exeption of the attribute :attr:`dlisio.core.file_header.prev_file_name`, which in the trailer is replaced with :attr:`next_file_name`.
+It's identical to the :class:`dlisio.core.file_header` with exception of the attribute :attr:`dlisio.core.file_header.prev_file_name`, which in the trailer is replaced with :attr:`next_file_name`.